aoshen524/aoshen524.github.io/_pages/about.md

 <ul>
     <li>Workout.
 I exercise in my spare time after work, which gives me more energy for my job.</li>
     <li>Cook.
 I cook for myself in my spare time after work, as it is a way to nurture both body and mind.</li>
     <li>Stock.
-I focus on stock in non-ferrous metals, which helps me adopt a long-term mindset.</li>
+I do non-ferrous metals, which helps me adopt a long-term mindset, resulting in an annualized return of around 20% over the past three years in A-share - recognized as one of the most challenging markets globally.</li>
 </ul>